S&Ds in Warsaw: "Polish government must commit to following Venice Commission proposals on controversial laws"

 Note to editors

-The full agenda for the visit can be found in the attachment below.
+The full agenda for the visit can be found here.